Cheater Restaurant-Style Refried Beans

 • In a medium-sized bowl combine the refried beans, sour cream, and hot sauce.

-• Serve with tortilla chips and with our Restaurant Style Mexican Rice for a complete side dish to any Mexican meals.
+• Garnish with cilantro and serve with tortilla chips and with our Restaurant Style Mexican Rice for a complete side dish to any Mexican meals.

 Notes